ArchiveBox/docs/Setting-up-Authentication.md

 If using Docker or Docker Compose, you can alternatively configure [`ADMIN_USERNAME` & `ADMIN_PASSWORD`](https://github.com/ArchiveBox/ArchiveBox/wiki/Configuration#admin_username--admin_password) to create an admin user automatically on first run.

+Existing users can be managed from the Admin UI here: `/admin/auth/user/`, and you can change your password in the UI here: `/admin/password_change/`.

 <br/>

 ### Reverse Proxy Authentication